alecubillos/Auto-Challenge-UI/readme.md

 # UI Cypress Automation Challenge

-This project tests the application [Testing PLayground](https://github.com/antonyfuentes/testing-playground) Please follow the instructions in the aforementiond repo to install the application locally in your machine
+This project tests the application [Playground](https://github.com/antonyfuentes/testing-playground) Please follow the instructions in the aforementioned repo to install the application locally in your machine

 ## Getting Started